 - Download the binding already built in JAR format from here:

 If you find a bug then please create an issue on github and be sure to post a number of lines from the openhab.log file before any errors occurred.
 Enabling TRACE gives a lot more information to help trace what is wrong.
-Setting it to INFO reduces the log output greatly.
+Setting it to INFO reset the log output back to normal.

 Changing the log level